 Table of Contents

-What is Grafana - Overview
+What is Grafana? - Overview

-Today, almost every application stack would usually consist of a number of different applications, each performing a specific role and working together towards a common goal.
+Today, almost every application stack would usually consists of a number of different applications, each performing a specific role and working together towards a common goal.
 This is the case whether it be that of a Fortune 500 company or a computer science student trying to complete a tech project.